AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/c-layering-overview/c-specifying-layers.md

 All commands within the layer definition sequence are associated with the layer.

 The `layer=` command specifies a layer number, which must be an integer 0 or larger.
 All commands in layer definition sequences with the same layer number are applied to the same layer.
-If the same command occurs more than once, the last instance will prevail.
+If the same command occurs more than once, the last instance prevails.